EliasPotagas/ShopNest/README.md

 # Loyalty Program
   ![Image Alt](https://github.com/EliasPotagas/ShopNest/blob/4a82a5fe541569f747dd0ab84bafdf84d4ec3629/Loyalty_AOV_Participation_2.png)
+The program, launched in 2019 to incentivize more frequent purchases through points-based rewards and discount offers and is now undergoing a four-year performance evaluation to determine whether it should be continued.
-  - The Loyalty Program was first launched in 2019, initially contributing a modest 11% of total sales, while non-members accounted for 89%.
+  - The Loyalty Program was initially contributing a modest 11% of total sales, while non-members accounted for 89%.
 However, by 2021, members' contribution to total revenue had risen significantly to 50%, a level that was sustained in 2022.
   - The AOV for loyalty members has been steadily rising highlighting the effectiveness of our loyalty program perks in driving higher spending among members, whereas non-members appear less inclined to spend due to the absence of benefits.
   - Between Q4 2020 and Q3 2022, loyalty members placed most orders, with a 10% higher order rate and rising AOV.
 While non-members generated $17 million in sales (2019–2022) versus $10 million from members, loyalty revenue is on track to surpass non-members, underscoring the program’s growing impact.
   - Given the positive trajectory in order volume, AOV, and overall sales among loyalty members, it is recommended to increase promotion and marketing efforts for the Loyalty Program to encourage more users to join to increase overall AOV.